jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

      - To show or hide labels on your map, toggle the control for _Labels_.
      - To apply transparency to your polygons, drag the slider for _Opacity_.

+    *Assignment task*: change at least 2 of these settings, and tell us 1) *what* you changed and 2) provide and explanation for *why* you changed them, based on lecture material or readings.

-Below is an example of how your choropleth visualization should look:
+Below is an example of how your choropleth visualization could look:

 <p align="center">
     <img src= "Images\dataviz_choropleth.png" alt="choropleth map of temperature change in the US" by county>